Pinoy Box Office: History

 Plans to launch the channel were unveiled on December 7, 1994, with the launch date set to somewhere between June and August 1995.
 It would be broadcast using the then-new AsiaSat 2 satellite.
 STAR and Viva would co-produce 130 new titles a year.

 The channel was originally launched as Viva Cinema on May 6, 1996, in partnership between Viva Entertainment in the Philippines and Star TV (later simply rebranded as STAR in 2001) in Hong Kong.

-On July 10, 2003, STAR announced that the joint venture with Viva Entertainment would not be renewed after Viva Entertainment acquired the remaining stake of the channel from STAR Group Limited, meaning Viva Cinema would be closed down on July 31, 2003.
+In 2003, STAR announced that the joint venture with Viva Entertainment would not be renewed after Viva Entertainment acquired the remaining stake of the channel from STAR Group Limited, meaning Viva Cinema would be closed down on June 30 of the same year.
 On August 1, 2003, Viva Cinema was rebranded as Pinoy Box Office.

 PBO officially launched on August 1, 2003, replacing Viva Cinema in its channel space.
 This followed the termination of the brand licensing agreement between Viva Entertainment and STAR Group Limited, resulting in Viva Cinema’s closure on July 31, 2003.

 On August 1, 2021, after Viva TV was renamed as Viva Cinema, PBO features films produced and distributed by Viva Films which were released at most 26 years behind the current year, as well as Anong Ganap?.